 6. Cracked tooth – when you break or crack a tooth it can go all the way to the bottom of the root.
 Treatment of a cracked tooth depends on the size of the crack and other factors, and your dentist can recommend the best solution.

 Once your dentist can identify the cause of your tooth sensitivity – treatment options include:

 1. A desensitizing toothpaste – it contains potassium nitrate which with time, blocks pathways through the teeth which causes tooth sensitivity.
 It can take up to four (4) weeks to reduce sensitivity.

 2. Fluoride Treatment – your dentist may apply fluoride to the sensitive area of your teeth to strengthen tooth enamel and reduce discomfort and may suggest continuing with prescription fluoride treatment at home using a custom tray to help with the application.

-3. Dental Fillings – if gums recede and exposed roots are the cause of the sensitivity, one way to address it is to place dental fillings on the exposed roots – strengthening tooth core.
+3. Dental Fillings – if gums recede and exposed roots are the cause of the tooth sensitivity, one way to address it is to place dental fillings on the exposed roots – strengthening tooth core.

 4. Surgical Gum Graft – another method used is a placement of a synthetic gum or a tissue taken from another area of the mouth to cover exposed teeth roots.
 This can protect exposed roots and reduce sensitivity.

 5. Root Canal – in some cases tooth sensitivity can become severe.
-When other treatments are not effective, your dentist may recommend a root canal.
+When other treatments are not effective, your dentist may recommend a root canal treatment.
 Although this procedure is more invasive it is considered the best technique to eliminate tooth sensitivity.